 - La Sagrada Familia: The world-renowned cathedral designed by the whimsical architect Antoni Gaudí.
 It has been under construction since 1882, but is finally nearing completion.
 This building is beautiful, with amazing lighting in the interior and a style that is quite unique compared to your standard cathedral.
 Throughout the city you can see many of Gaudí’s other architectural designs.
 Overall, his contributions to the city give it a unique look that you just have to see!

 - Tibidabo Mountain: This is the highest point in Barcelona and offers amazing views of the entire city.
 You can also visit a small theme park and a cathedral while on the mountain.

 I could go on and on about this city – and I do!
-Please check out this post for a detailed 4-day travel guide for Barcelona.
+Please check out my 4-day travel guide for Barcelona.

 The Best Cities the the Andalusian Region of Spain

 A hidden gem in Spain, Cadiz remains a little under the radar compared to Andalusian favorites Seville and Granada, but this seaside city has so much to offer!
 It’s an intriguing mix of history, culture, and stunning scenery.

 The beautiful beaches in Cadiz are a huge draw for travelers looking for sand and sea.
 You’ll be spoiled for choice: visit their urban beaches for a convenient day out by the water or take a drive and discover hidden coves and unspoiled beaches.
 Either way, you’re guaranteed stretches of golden sand and warm, clear blue waters.
 And with year-round sun and mild weather even in winter, this is a beach destination you can visit any time of the year!